PyStatPower/PyStatPower/docs/source/usage.rst

     python -m pystatpower

-If you see the similar output as below, the PyStatPower is installed correctly:
+If you see the output similarily as below, the PyStatPower is installed correctly:

 .. code-block:: bash